bellsha/cpAOP_Supplementary/README.md

 PathEnrichReactomeAnnoTable.txt: the annotation table with the treatments and the DE reactome nodes generated in https://github.com/bellsha/cpAOP/blob/master/gene2biospace.R

 **Reactome2Network**

 ReactomePathways2UniProtRAT.txt : output from https://github.com/bellsha/Reactome2Network/blob/master/ReactomeClassv2.R

 **TOXCASTProc**

 *processed datafiles from the 2014 ToxCast release*

-ChemAssayBioHitLabels20150703.txt: labels for the toxcast chemicals and assays, used in the NodeEdgeLabel.R, https://github.com/bellsha/cpAOP/blob/master/ToxCastDataprocessing.R
+ChemAssayBioHitLabels20150703.txt: labels for the toxcast chemicals and assays, used in the NodeEdgeLabel.R, generated in https://github.com/bellsha/cpAOP/blob/master/ToxCastDataprocessing.R

-ToxCastChemAssayRatPathNodes20150703.txt: nodes for the toxcast chemicals and assays for reactome, used in the NodeEdgeLabel.R, https://github.com/bellsha/cpAOP/blob/master/ToxCastDataprocessing.R
+ToxCastChemAssayRatPathNodes20150703.txt: nodes for the toxcast chemicals and assays for reactome, used in the NodeEdgeLabel.R, generated in https://github.com/bellsha/cpAOP/blob/master/ToxCastDataprocessing.R

-**Main Directory
+**Main Directory**

 *Results files *

 cpAOPNetworkFile.cys: Cytoscape file containing the networks presented in this work (cpAOPnetwork, the CCl4 cpAOPsubnet, and the fatty liver cpAOPsubnet), networks generated through: https://github.com/bellsha/cpAOP/blob/master/cpAOPextraction.R

-ChemicalsforFLnetwork.txt: List of 37 chemicals that were second neighbors to all 3 of the AOs.
+ChemicalsforFLnetwork.txt: List of 37 chemicals that were second neighbors to all 3 of the AOs identified based on TGGATEs phenotypes that relate to fatty liver.
+These chemicals have not necessarily been shown to induce fatty liver nor do the authors make this claim based on the current analysis.

 NodeLabels.txt: Annotation for the nodes in the dataset.
 ID=nodeID, altID=human-readable ID, Group=what data type did it belong to, ClassUpper=higher level grouping, ClassLower=lower level grouping (described in materials and methods) Generated through https://github.com/bellsha/cpAOP/blob/master/NodeEdgeLabel.R